-A red light on your Oral-B electric toothbrush could be one of three things:
+A red light on your Oral-B electric toothbrush could be one of the following four things:

-Is the pressure sensor lit up all the time?
-Sometimes, a bit of toothpaste can get stuck around the metal pin which connects to the brush head, and this can trip the pressure sensor.
+• Stuck toothpaste: Is the pressure sensor lit up all the time?
+Sometimes a bit of toothpaste can get stuck around the metal pin which connects to the brush head, and this can trip the pressure sensor.
 To fix this, try rinsing the metal pin and handle under warm water for at least ten seconds.
-To prevent this in future, always make sure after every use to remove the replaceable brush head and rinse both parts separately and thoroughly, before drying both parts and storing them for next use.
+To prevent this in the future, make sure after every use to remove the replaceable brush head and rinse both parts, before drying and storing them separately.

-If the red light is nearer the bottom of the handle, this could be the low battery indicator (PRO 1000 and above).
-This lights up when it’s time to charge your toothbrush, as there is only juice left in the battery for 1 or 2 more brushes.
+• Low battery indicator: If the red light is near the bottom of the handle, this could be the low battery indicator (PRO 1000 and above).
+It lights up when it’s time to charge your toothbrush, as there is only enough power left in the battery for 1 or 2 more brushes.
 Now would be a good time to charge it.